12 Best Character Reference Letter Samples (Written for Friend)

 Collect information

-A detailed and factual character reference letter is more effective than a simple and ambiguous letter.
-Therefore, gathering information to input in the letter will always be positive towards creating a quality reference letter.
+A detailed and factual letter is more effective than a simple and ambiguous letter.
+Therefore, gathering information to input in the letter will always be positive towards creating a quality letter.
 Ask the applicant to submit a copy of their resume and the job specifications.
-Information in these documents adds substance to the letter.
+The information in these documents adds substance to the letter.

 Think carefully before saying yes

-Before agreeing to write the letter, contemplate whether you can write a positive character reference letter.
-If there is a hint of doubt or you are uncomfortable referring the applicant for whichever reason, politely decline the request.
-Saying no is always better than writing a substandard reference letter.
+Before agreeing to write the letter, contemplate whether you can write a positive reference letter.
+If there is a hint of doubt or you are uncomfortable referring to the applicant for any reason, politely decline the request.
+Saying no is always better than writing a substandard letter.

 How to Write a Character Reference Letter for a Friend

-Once you have chosen to write the character reference letter for a friend and have the information you need, proceed with the writing process.
+Once you have chosen to write the letter and have the information you need, proceed with the writing process.
 How you format and present the letter will greatly impact how effective the letter will be in improving the candidate’s application.

-Below are steps to guide any referrer as they write their reference letter for a friend:
+Below are steps to guide any referrer as they write their letter for a friend:

 The letter, like most official documents, begins with a header.
 A header introduces the sender to the recipient.
 It should be formatted as with most job-related letters.